1. Previous: Chapter 15

 }

-Let’s say Bert is using Cecil’s library, and he adds a new direct subtype of Request, called SubscriptionRequest.
+Let’s say Bert is using Cecil’s library, and he adds a new direct subtype of Request, named SubscriptionRequest.
 In this code, if FrontDesk.receive() is called with an instance of SubscriptionRequest, none of the branches in this when conditional would match, so this conditional wouldn’t actually be exhaustive.
-So, Kotlin does not allow that.
+That’s why Kotlin doesn’t allow that.

 Now, let’s say he creates a subtype of SupportRequest called CouponSupportRequest.
 In this case, when FrontDesk.receive() is called with an instance of CouponSupportRequest, then the third branch would match, because CouponSupportRequest is a more specific kind of SupportRequest.
 So, the conditional is still exhaustive in this situation.